Language Arts/Social Science

 (grade 7/8) This is an intermediate level string ensemble.
 Students who have previous experience as well as motivated beginners are welcome to join.
 Instruments are available upon request.
 Performances are mandatory.

-(grade 7/8) This performance class provides students with the chance to sing in a choral ensemble.
+(grade 7/8) This course is open to all students.
+Students in chorus will perform a wide variety of music.
+Students will also develop their singing and note-reading skills while focusing on proper tone production, solfeges and ensemble skills.
+This performance class provides students with the chance to sing in a choral ensemble.
 Enrollment is open to all students regardless of previous experience.
 Performances are mandatory.

 (grade 7/8) Students will work together to prepare for the regional Science Olympiad competition in March.
-Science Olympiad is comprised of 23 different events including study events and building events.
+Science Olympiad is comprised of 23 different events including study events, lab events, and building events.
 Following the Science Olympiad competition, all students will participate in advanced Science Workshop activities that are highly engaging and hands-on.
-(Science teacher will make recommendation and students must pass the Science Olympiad Test).
+Competitions are mandatory.
+(Science teacher will make recommendation and students must pass the Science Olympiad Entrance Exam).

 A special education elective class, consisting of specialized academic instruction, offered to support general education curriculum.
 In this class, students review daily assignments, organize and prioritize assignments, clarify directions, study for tests, retake or finish tests, learn study skills and receive assistance with long term projects.
 This class is designed to support IEP goals in the areas of organization, study skills, homework completion, classwork completion or overall executive functioning deficits.
 Enrollment in this class is based on a student’s IEP team’s decision that this class is appropriate.

 **This elective course is only available for students with an Individualized Education Plan through Special Education Services.
-Students are eligible to enroll concurrently with an additional elective and Extended Day Physical Education.
+(Pass/No Pass Grade)